julianlopez21/Lending-Data-Machine-Learning/README.md

 Ultimately, I found that SMOTE Oversampling was the most effective method of resampling for this set of data.

 ## Ensemble Learning

+Then, I compared two ensemble learners:
+- Balanced Random Forest Classifier (sklearn)
+- Easy Ensemble Classifier (imblearn)

+Using the same evaluation metrics as I did for the resampling methods, I found both of these ensemble learners to have comparable effectiveness.